Neighborhood and Quality of Life Preservation

 - Rideshare Apps: The City will investigate the use of Rideshare apps and other ways to encourage commuting via public transit.
 The City initiated a program with Caltrain to provide a free Go Pass (24 hour, 7 day Caltrain pass) for regularly benefited City Downtown employees who turn in their parking permits.
 For information, check out the Caltrain Go Pass and SAP TwoGo Rideshare app websites.
 If you do not work for the City, you can still participate in the TwoGo Rideshare program for free.

 Parking Supply Initiatives

 Location: Palo Alto Business District (Downtown and California Avenue)

-- Parking Facility Upgrades: The City is exploring ways to upgrade the capabilities of its existing parking garages with revenue access controls, parking guidance systems
+- Parking Facility Upgrades: The City is exploring ways to upgrade the capabilities of its existing parking garages with revenue access controls, parking guidance systems and wayfinding signs.

 - Valet-Assist Program: The City has entered into a contract with SP+ Corporation to perform valet-assist parking operations at the Lot R – Alma/High Street garage to maximize the parking capacity of this garage.